mboennig/Ada_Compiler/DataStructures/README.md

 A linked list of records that stories information about variables, such as type, register number, offset and if it is local or non-local.
 ***
 ### Examples
-Below are some examples of ada code and the resulting tree that results
+Below are some examples of ada code and the resulting tree

 Basic example demonstrating the stack of binary trees and the links between data types